PyCQA/baron/README.md

 The usage of a FST might not be obvious at first sight so let's consider a series of problems to illustrate it.
 Let's say that you want to write a program that will:

-* rename a variable in a source file ... without clashing with things that are not a variable (example: stuff inside a string)
+* rename a variable in a source file... without clashing with things that are not a variable (example: stuff inside a string)
 * inline a function/method
 * extract a function/method from a series of line of code
 * split a class into several classes